5baddi/laravel-google-ads-lib/readme.md

 *   Visit the URL it shows, grant access to your app and input the access token in console.
 *   Then copy the fresh token in `googleads.php` config file.

->   Remember to copy that token in the correct section (test/production).Depends on your `env` value.
+>   Remember to copy that token in the correct section (test/production).Depends on your `level` value.

 ##  Usage samples